emilydeibert/AST301SpinnakerGUI/README.md

 # AST301SpinnakerGUI
 A Python-based GUI for the AST301 lab using a FLIR camera and the Spinnaker SDK.

-This GUI is currently optimized for **Python 3**, but Python 2 support will be coming soon.
+This GUI is currently optimized for **Python 3**, but Python 2 support will be coming soon (if necessary).

 - [Installation of required dependencies](#installation-of-required-dependencies)
 - [Opening the GUI](#opening-the-gui)